by Susan Flantzer

 Queen Victoria was looking for a Resident Medical Attendant for herself and the royal household.
 The Queen required that the doctor be a Scotsman, preferably from Aberdeenshire where her beloved Balmoral, the home she had built with her late husband Prince Albert, was located.
 She further required that the doctor be highly qualified and fluent in German.
 The hiring was to be done via The Queen’s Commissioner at Balmoral and Reid’s maternal uncle the Reverend George Peters was one of the people approached for recommendations.
 Reid met with The Queen’s Commissioner in Aberdeen and then received notice that he was to meet with Queen Victoria at Balmoral.

 On June 8, 1881, Reid went to Balmoral and met with Queen Victoria.
-After her meeting with Reid, she wrote in her journal: “8 June: Saw Dr. Reid from Ellon, who has the very highest testimonials, having taken very high honors at Aberdeen and studied for two years at Vienna; he also practiced a short time in London and is now helping his father at Ellon, who has been a doctor there for many years.
+After she met with Reid, she wrote in her journal: “8 June: Saw Dr. Reid from Ellon, who has the very highest testimonials, having taken very high honors at Aberdeen and studied for two years at Vienna; he also practiced a short time in London and is now helping his father at Ellon, who has been a doctor there for many years.
 He is willing to come for a time or permanently in Dr. Marshall’s place.”

 Over the years, Reid became not only Queen Victoria’s doctor but her adviser and confidant.
 Except when he was on leave, he was always at court and he always traveled with her in the United Kingdom and throughout Europe.
 On August 28, 1897, Reid was created 1st Baronet Reid of Ellon, Aberdeenshire, a Baronetcy that continues to this day.

 Reid’s future wife is first mentioned in his diary on December 9, 1898: “…went to tea in Miss Bulteel’s rooms to meet Misses Baring, Ponsonby and Biddulph.”
-The Honorable Susan Baring, born in 1870, was the daughter of Edward Baring, 1st Baron Revelstoke and had been appointed one of Queen Victoria’s Maids of Honor in 1898.
+The Honorable Susan Baring, born in 1870, was the daughter of Edward Baring, 1st Baron Revelstoke, and had been appointed one of Queen Victoria’s Maids of Honor in 1898.
 At age 29, Susan’s marriage prospects were looking dim.

 On July 24, 1899, during a bicycle ride at Osborne House on the Isle of Wight, 50-year-old Reid proposed to Susan and she consented.
 Reid and Susan knew Queen Victoria’s reaction would be problematic, and it was.
 The Queen regarded Reid as essential to her health and well-being.
 She had had his attention for nearly twenty years and was outraged that he felt the need to marry.

-Queen Victoria demanded that Reid was to continue to live at court except when he was on leave.
+Queen Victoria demanded that Reid continue to live at court except when he was on leave.
 He was to come to see her after breakfast, before luncheon, and before he went out in the afternoon.
-If Reid wanted to dine out, he had to ask The Queen’s permission and had to return to court by 11 PM.
+If Reid wanted to dine out, he had to ask The Queen’s permission and needed to return to court by 11 PM.
 Susan was not allowed in his rooms at Balmoral or Osborne House but could visit him occasionally in his rooms at Windsor Castle.
 Finally, on August 24, 1899, Queen Victoria consented to the announcement of the engagement.

 Sir James Reid and The Honorable Susan Baring were married by Randall Davidson, Bishop of Winchester (later Archbishop of Canterbury) at St Paul’s Church in Knightsbridge, London on November 28, 1899.
-Three of Queen Victoria’s daughters – Helena, Louise, and Beatrice – attended as did many of the household staff and servants.
+Three of Queen Victoria’s daughters Helena, Louise, and Beatrice attended the wedding as did many of the household staff and servants.
 Queen Victoria stayed at Windsor Castle.
 Almost immediately after the honeymoon began, Reid received a letter from Queen Victoria saying she was suffering from flatulence and indigestion, her shoulder hurt, her appetite was poor and the Boer War was causing her anxiety.

-• Sir Edward James Reid, 2nd Baronet (1901 – 1972), married Tatiana Fenoult, had one son and one daughter
+- Sir Edward James Reid, 2nd Baronet (1901 – 1972), married Tatiana Fenoult, had one son and one daughter

-• Admiral Sir John Peter Lorne Reid (1903 – 1973), married Jean Dundas, had one son and one daughter
+- Admiral Sir John Peter Lorne Reid (1903 – 1973), married Jean Dundas, had one son and one daughter

-• Margaret Cecilia Reid (1904 – 1937), unmarried
+- Margaret Cecilia Reid (1904 – 1937), unmarried

-• Victoria Susan Beatrice Reid (1908 – 1997), married Leonard St. Clare Ingrams, had four sons
+- Victoria Susan Beatrice Reid (1908 – 1997), married Leonard St. Clare Ingrams, had four sons

 The last service Reid did for Queen Victoria was to carry out her written instructions in the event of her death.
 Victoria had finalized the instructions in December 1897, and sealed them in an envelope marked “For my Dressers to be opened directly after my death and to be always taken and kept by the one who may be traveling with me.”
 Victoria had chosen Reid to be responsible for her body until her coffin was sealed.
-He was determined to precisely follow Queen Victoria’s wishes.
+He was determined to follow Queen Victoria’s wishes precisely.

 Selina Tuck, known as Mrs. Tuck, was Queen Victoria’s head dresser and she privately read to Reid Victoria’s instructions and the list of items she wished to be placed in her coffin.
 Included in the instructions were the orders that some of the items were not to be seen by family members.
-With no family members present, Reid, Mrs. Tuck, and the junior dressers prepared the coffin and then set about arranging the items Queen Victoria wished to be placed in the coffin.
+With no family members present, Reid, Mrs. Tuck, and the junior dressers prepared the coffin and then arranged the items Queen Victoria wished to be placed in the coffin.

 The items included favorite shawls and embroidered handkerchiefs, specified photos of family, friends, and servants, an alabaster cast of Prince Albert’s hand and his dressing gown, a robe that Princess Alice had embroidered, and other mementos, both priceless and mere baubles.
 A quilted cushion was laid over these items.
 The family then came into the room and Queen Victoria’s body was placed in the coffin.

 Reid asked the family to leave the room and then with the assistance of Mrs. Tuck and the junior dressers, he performed the request that Queen Victoria wanted to keep secret from her family.
 First, Reid placed Victoria’s wedding veil over her face and upper torso.
 He then covered with tissue paper a photograph of John Brown, the Scots ghillie who had become her personal attendant, and a lock of Brown’s hair in a case, and then placed them into the Queen’s left hand.
-He covered the two items with the flowers that Queen Alexandra had placed in the coffin.
+He covered the two items with the flowers Queen Alexandra had placed in the coffin.
 The family then came into the room again for one last look before the coffin was sealed.

 The wedding of Prince Albert, Duke of York (the future King George VI) and Lady Elizabeth Bowes-Lyon in April 1923 was the last royal event Reid attended.
 In May 1923, he had an acute attack of phlebitis from which he never recovered.
 Sir James Reid, 1st Baronet died on June 29, 1923, in London at the age of 73.
 He had a simple funeral in his hometown of Ellon, Aberdeenshire, Scotland, and was buried in the Ellon Cemetery.
 One of the wreaths was inscribed, “For our dear old friend, Sir James Reid, from Alexandra” was from Queen Alexandra, King Edward VII’s widow.
 Reid’s wife Susan survived her husband by 38 years, dying in 1961 at the age of 90.